A few months ago, I committed my first open source contribution.

 "In 2022 alone, developers started 52 million new open source projects on GitHub—and developers across GitHub made more than 413 million contributions to open source projects."

-Which brings me to...
+Which brings me to the project in question.

 MonkeyType

-In particular, I observed that the subproject Fingermap, a keyboard finger map editor, exhibited multiple issues I would happily take on, including:
+Looking for candidates for improvement, I observed that the subproject Fingermap, a keyboard finger map editor, exhibited multiple issues I would happily take on, including:

-- A lack of mobile layout/responsiveness.
+- A lack of a mobile-friendly responsive layout.

 I started by joining the Monkeytype Discord, creating an issue on the repo, forking, and working up a draft solution for keypress selection.
 I was updating this code as a fun exercise, so I wasn't concerned with negotiating the changes in advance with the project owner Miodec.
 I hypothesized that providing a hosted demo of the updates would offer a strong introduction and elicit a faster response.